samkaradag/oracle-db-compare/README.md

 Set environment variables (refer to config.py.example):
 * ORACLE_CONN_STRING: Connection string for the Oracle database(s).
+* ORACLE client: If the collector script is run from a client machine.
+* TNS configuration: tnsnames.ora should be configured with right TNS aliases to be supplied to collector
 * GOOGLE_APPLICATION_CREDENTIALS: Use gcloud auth application-default login
 * PROJECT_ID: Your Google Cloud project ID.
 * DATASET_ID: The BigQuery dataset to use (created if it doesn't exist).